htcondor/htcondor/docs/man-pages/condor_run.rst

 *condor\_run* bundles a shell command line into an HTCondor job and submits the job.
-The *condor\_run* command waits for the HTCondor job to complete, writes the job’s output to the terminal, and exits with the exit status of the HTCondor job.
+The *condor\_run* command waits for the HTCondor job to complete, writes the job's output to the terminal, and exits with the exit status of the HTCondor job.
 No output appears until the job completes.